 To harness the promise of evidence-based programs that reduce rates of child abuse and neglect, the foundation prioritizes support for initiatives that have the potential to be replicated throughout the country and present compelling data and evidence of measurable improvements in child and/or family outcomes.

 Areas Not Funded

-At this time, the foundation does not directly support treatment programs or trauma services for victims; projects focused solely on childhood sexual abuse; prevention of bullying at schools; self-protection or conflict resolution programs for children; or programs related to protecting children from internet predators.
+At this time, the foundation does not directly support treatment programs or trauma services for victims; projects focused solely on childhood sexual abuse; prevention of bullying in schools; self-protection or conflict resolution programs for children; or programs related to protecting children from internet predators.
 The foundation does not support individual requests for legal help or counseling to resolve individual family problems.